Skip to main content

 This includes respect for all regardless of age, race, skin color, sex, sexual orientation, gender identity or expression, ethnicity, culture, place of birth, national origin, HIV status, religion, marital status, language, socioeconomic status, physical or mental disability, protected veteran status, or obligation for service in the armed forces.

-- We will provide an interpreter to facilitate effective and collaborative communication, as needed and/or requested.
-This applies if you are Deaf or hearing impaired, an English Language Learner, or in need of health literacy support.
+• We will provide an interpreter to facilitate effective and collaborative communication, as needed and/or requested.
+This applies if you are Deaf or Hard of Hearing, an English Language Learner, or in need of health literacy support.

 As a patient, to ensure you get the best care possible in a trusting clinical environment, it is your responsibility to: